U.S. charges 18 Portland protesters as it sends tactical police to Seattle By - Up News Info

 The deployment of federal officers has also drawn the scrutiny of the Justice Department inspector general, who announced an investigation of their use of force, and prompted a federal judge to issue a temporary order limiting their use of force and blocking them from arresting journalists and legal observers of street protests.

-As with Portland, the Trump administration sent a tactical team to Seattle on Thursday in anticipation of protests this weekend despite the objections of the Seattle mayor and Washington state governor, who warn of Portland-like escalation of tensions.
+The Trump administration sent a tactical team to Seattle on Thursday in anticipation of protests this weekend despite the objections of the Seattle mayor and Washington state governor, who warned of a Portland-like escalation of tensions.

+U.S. Attorney for the Western District of Washington Brian Moran said in a statement that federal agents are stationed in Seattle to protect federal properties and the work done in those buildings.

+“Let’s not let the violence that has marred the Portland protests damage peaceful movements here for a more just society,” Moran said.
+“My hope is our community will speak with one voice to discourage those who seek to hijack peaceful protests with damage and destruction.”

-The Portland and Seattle teams have the stated mission of protecting federal buildings.
-In addition, the Trump administration has sent federal police to Chicago, Kansas City and Albuquerque, ostensibly to fight escalating crime, over the objections of those mayors.
+The Trump administration has also sent federal police to Chicago, Kansas City and Albuquerque over the objections of those mayors.

 Trump, who is running for re-election on Nov.
-3 in part on a campaign of “law and order,” has threatened to deploy federal forces in more cities run by Democratic mayors, saying he is concerned about a spike in crime.
+3 in part on a campaign of law and order, has threatened to deploy federal forces in more cities run by Democratic mayors, who he accuses of being soft on crime.

-The Portland team of tactically equipped, camouflaged officers fired tear gas canisters at Black Lives Matter demonstrators in central Portland early on Friday in what typically is a job for local law enforcement.
+The Portland team of tactically equipped, camouflaged officers fired tear gas canisters at Black Lives Matter demonstrators in central Portland early on Friday, taking on a policing role typically reserved for local law enforcement.

 “I made clear to Acting Secretary (Chad) Wolf that deployments in Seattle – like we have seen in Portland – would undermine public safety and break community trust,” Seattle Mayor Jenny Durkan said on Twitter late on Thursday, referring to the acting secretary of Homeland Security.

-Portland has been rocked by 56 straight days of protests for racial equality and against police brutality, part of a movement that has swept the United States since the May 25 death of George Floyd, an African American, in the custody of Minneapolis police.
+Portland has been rocked by nearly two months of demonstrations for racial equality and against police brutality, part of a movement that has swept the United States since the May 25 death of George Floyd, an African American, in the custody of Minneapolis police.

 The Justice Department said all 18 of those charged in Portland had made a first appearance in federal court and were released pending trial or other proceedings.